pulsarvault/pulsar-monorepo/README.md

-Rohit: Fun Rust programs written by me to teach software engineering to kids.
+Rohit: Fun Python programs written by me to teach software engineering to kids.